smarabattula/Verification-of-Disaster-Tweet-Authenticity/README.md

 ## Analysis of Disaster Tweets' Authenticity
 # engr-ALDA-Fall2022-P39

+Please refer to `Project Final.ipynb` notebook for the project details.
+It has all the outputs displayed in it.

 Steps to run the project:

   1. git clone https://github.com/smarabattula/ALDA_Project.git into your local